 If you service an area that frequently sees snow and ice in the winter, it’s probably a good idea to go ahead and keep that in mind when designing a customer’s driveway.

-“There are some pavers that are a little bit more aggressive, where the texture is really aggressive,” Raboine said.
+“There are some pavers that are a little bit more aggressive, where the texture is really aggressive,” Raboine says.
 “If you’re in an area that you know is going to be plowed a lot and they’re not going to use a snow blower, we would suggest they keep that in mind about how that’s treated.
 It is a concrete product and is very strong, but if you hit it with a plow continually, you’re going to get some chipping or scratching.”

 Raboine notes that the color runs throughout the entire paver, so any chipping that occurs will not affect the longevity of the paver; he notes that the previously mentioned precautions are strictly to enhance the esthetic of the paver.

 He recommends for those who know their customers are in areas with an increased amount of snowplow activity to search out pavers that aren’t so aggressive in texture, or for homeowners that are insistent about having that particular paver, he suggests making provisions to help keep plows away from the area.

 Raboine says that many people also forget that a darker color of paver will attract more sunlight and heat, thereby helping snow and ice melt faster.